reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 Logging interceptors print requests, responses, header data and additional information.
 OkHttp provides a logging library that serves this purpose.
 To enable this, we need to add `com.squareup.okhttp3:logging-interceptor` as a dependency.
-Further, we need to add this interceptor to our Retrofit configuration client
+Further, we need to add this interceptor to our Retrofit configuration client.
 ````java
         HttpLoggingInterceptor interceptor = new HttpLoggingInterceptor();
         interceptor.setLevel(HttpLoggingInterceptor.Level.BODY);